thoth-ky/rabbitmq_starter/work_queues/README.md

 To ensure the message is durable, we supply a `delivery_mode` property with value `2` to the publisher.

 Testing steps don't change

+# Fair Dispatch

+To avoid overwhelming thea worker, we can set `prefetch_count=1`.
+This will tell RabbitMQ not to give more than one message to the worker at a time.

+The, A new producer and consumer putting all these ideas together has been shown in the `final` folder.

+Run Worker: ```bash $ python -m worker_queues.final.worker``` Run Producer: ```bash $ python -m worker_queues.final.task ```